jhvanderschee/jekyllcodex/_posts/2017-12-07-interview-with-joost-van-der-schee.md

 ### Why aren’t there more webdesigners working with Static Site Generators?

 I think a lot of webdesigners think that SSG's cannot deliver an high-end editing experience for clients.
 They think manual image resizing is needed, form builders are not an option and that graphical CMS systems have too limited functionality.
-Also... clients often ask explicitly for a WordPres solution, as they have heard of it before (and are mythically good at SEO).
-Static Site Generators are not very well known yet.
+Also... clients often explicitly ask for a WordPres solution, as that is the only thing they now.
+They also often think that WordPress sites get the best Google ranking.
+So basically because Static Site Generators are not very well known yet.